kedgeproject/kedge/CONTRIBUTING.md

     git push origin bug/my-fix-branch
     ```

-* In GitHub, send a pull request to `kapp:master`.
+* In GitHub, send a pull request to `kedge:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):